hplp/ai-hardware-project-6501-group10/nvdla/compilation/README.md

 # **NVDLA Compiler**

-The NVDLA compiler is available at [link](https://github.com/nvdla/sw/tree/master/prebuilt/x86-ubuntu) and it can be used as follows,
+The NVDLA compiler is available [here](https://github.com/nvdla/sw/tree/master/prebuilt/x86-ubuntu) and it can be used as follows,

 <a name="nvdla-compiler-help"></a>
 ## Help